SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Lockdown**
 >
-> Any enemy who shifts adjacent to the bruxer has that shif t en d Additionally, any enemy adjacent to the bruxer can't shift.
+> Any enemy who shifts adjacent to the bruxer has that shift end.
+Additionally, any enemy adjacent to the bruxer can't shift.

 ###### Radenwight Piper